kvarak/dnd/docs/_Rules/skills.md

   The theoretical knowledge of terrain, plants and animals, the weather and natural cycles.

   <details>
-    <summary>Animals (group)</summary>
+    <summary>Animals (<b>group</b>)</summary>
     Select a type of animal from Amphibians, Birds, Bugs & Spiders, Mammals (land), Reptiles or Sea life.
 You can take this skill multiple times, each type applied to a different type of animal.
-Gain Expertise on checks to recall lore on the type of animal selected.
+Gain <b>Expertise</b> on checks to recall lore on the type of animal selected.
     <details>
       <summary>Confound Animal</summary>
       You know about the behavior of the type of animals you are familiar with, enabling you to know how to mislead or confuse them, so as to "disappear" from their attention.
-Gain Expertise on such checks, even allowing you to sometimes avoid a check completely.
+Gain <b>Expertise</b> on such checks, even allowing you to sometimes avoid a check completely.
     </details>
   </details>